-MEETING OF PUBLIC TRUST BOARD Thursday 6 th June 2019 2018 National Staff Surve y AGENDA ITEM: 13 Report Author and Job Title: Karen Bendall Staff Engagement and workforce Training Manager Responsible Director: Catherine Gr Director of Pondall and Culture Action Required Approve □ Discuss ⊠ Inform ⊠ Ass sure 🗆 Executive Summary This report provides an overview of the 2018 NHS Staff Survey results, and highlights key themes for further attention and action.
+MEETING OF PUBLIC TRUST BOARD Thursday 6 th June 2019 2018 National Staff Survey / AGENDA ITEM: 13 Report Author and Job Title: Karen Bendall Staff Engagement and workforce Training Manager Responsible Director: Catherine Griffiths Director of People and Culture Action Required Approve 🗆 Discuss  Inform  Ass ure 🗆 Executive Summary This report provides an overview of the 2018 NHS Staff Survey results, and highlights key themes for further attention and action.
 The 2018 staff Survey was conducted between mid-September to the beginning of December 2018.
 The response rate was 40% an increase of 4% on the previous year.
 In addition to enabling the Trust to understand staff views, the national staff survey enables the Trust to benchmark performance against other combined acute and community Trusts.
 The results have been reported differently in the 2018 survey, against 10 themes rather than 32 key findings.
-The Trust has seen an improvement in one of the themed areas: • Staff engagement The analysis will be shared with Divisions and Directorates for Does this report mitigate risk included in the BAF or Trust Risk Registers? please Action plans to be developed Members of the People are Committee are asked to not prove patient result in the Trust failing to strategic objectives. nd Organisational ote and discuss the experience and st Development ne content of the report. outline Resource implications There are no resource imp olications associat ed with this report.
+The Trust has seen an improvement in one of the themed areas: Staff engagement The analysis will be shared with Divisions and Directorates for Recommendation Does this report action plans to be developed at Divisional and Organisational level.
+Members of the People and Organisational Development Committee are asked to note and discuss the content of the report.
+Failure to improve patient experience and staff engagement may - result in the Trust failing to further improve against the Trust strategic objectives.
+Resource implications There are no resource imp blications associat ed with this report.

-Legal and Equality and Diversity implications The committee noted that work is planned to review the values, to focus particularly on the key contra indications within the staff survey, there will be a series of workshops and specific workshop for BME staff planned to focus on the differentials within the staff survey, in addition the WDES data and Gender Pay Gap report identifies differentials.
+Legal and Equality and Diversity implications The committee noted that work is planned to review the values, to focu particularly on the key contra indications within the staff survey, there w be a series of workshops and specific workshop for BME staff planned t focus on the differentials within the staff survey, in addition the WDE data and Gender Pay Gap report identifies differentials.
 Strategic Objectives Safe, high quality care ⊠ Care at home ⊠ Partners ⊠ Value colleagues ⊠ Resources ⊠